 With Jenny Craig you pay a monthly fee for consultations and guidance in addition to the meal replacements.
 According to the company website, food costs between $15 and $23 a day.
 That’s in between $450 and $690 a month for just one person.

-Nutrisystem is a mail-order meal replacement diet costing less than half of the most expensive Jenny Craig plan.
+Nutrisystem is a home-delivery meal replacement diet costing less than half of the most expensive Jenny Craig plan.
 Most users spend between $8 and $13 a day on food, including snacks.
 There are more than 160 foods to choose from, so variety is not a problem.
 Nutrisystem incorporates meal replacement shakes in most meal plans, if desired, but it’s not necessary to lose weight.